bishwaG/Nextpie/docs/nextflow-workflow.md

 > NOTE: before running the pipelien make sure that Nextpie is running under `http://localhost:5000`.
 For simplicity you can run it in a [development mode](deploy-python.md).
 If you are running it in different IP address and port, put the correct IP address and the port in `example-workflow/nextflow.config`.

+> NOTE: Make sure that you have correct version of Java (openjdk in Linux) installed.

 ```bash
 ../bin/nextflow run \
   ../main.nf \